dlnsk/uqfi/README.md

 $format = Importer::getFormat($format, $file_path);
 ```
 Creates a *formatter class* for given format and file.
 The `format` parameter can be one of
-"gift", "aiken", "missingword", "xml" or "blackboard6".
+"gift", "aiken", "missingword", "moodlexml" or "blackboard6".
 Keep in mind that "blackboard6" format
 require *zip* file as source of a questions bank.
-Use "xml" for native *Moodle XML* banks.

 You also can directly create a necessary class: